qasimimran1/IBAN_Python/README.md

-# Python Script for creating IBAN:
+# Python Script for creating IBAN

 ## Follow the instructions to generate IBAN